nicole-dwenger/cdsvisual-imagesearch/README.md

   Number of k neighbors to extract and save distances for.

-Output:
+__Output:

-The following output will be saved in a directory called `/out`:
+The following output will be saved in a directory called `/out`.
+Examples can be found in `/out` in this directory.

 - *{target_img}_embeddings.csv:*\
   CSV file with filenames and cosine distances of k nearest images to the target image.

 - *{target_img}_embeddings_top3.png:*\
   Image with target image and 3 most similar images.

-Example output for two images is provided in the `/out` directory.

 ## Results and Discussion